 I think that viewpoint is much more helpful, because it keeps us hoping.
 It keeps us actively looking for a solution.
 It’s trial and error: we try something, it doesn’t work, so we try something else.
 And we keep doing that until we find what does work.
 But if we think that the problem is us – who we intrinsically are as human beings – then we’ll give up straightaway.
 Because you can’t fix something that can’t be fixed.

-CS: I think mainly it’s because they simply don’t understand what recovery looks like.
+And there are lots of reasons for that.
+Firstly, mainly, often I think it’s because they simply don’t understand what recovery looks like.
 We’ve got so many frameworks from a physical health model and sometimes I think we apply that.
-We think, “Oh, I have cancer.
+We think, ‘Oh, I have cancer.
 I’ll go for my appointment with the oncologist.
 I’ll go for my chemotherapy.
-Something will be done to me, and hopefully that will work.”
+Something will be done to me, and hopefully that will work.’
 So it’s a passive approach.
 We expect the treatment just to happen.

 And I think therapy can be a bit like that.
 It’s not a perfect analogy, of course.
 But it’s a bit like that.
 We have to do the work.
 We have to be willing to think differently about ourselves.
 For example, one of the biggest problems we often have as trauma survivors, I think, is self-hatred.
 There’s almost always a total lack of self-compassion.
 So on the one hand we’re trying to recover from being abused.
 But then on the other, we’re continuing to abuse ourselves.
 So no matter how many times the therapist tells us that the abuse wasn’t our fault, that we didn’t deserve it, that message doesn’t grow new neural networks.
 Because we’re continuing to strengthen the old ones.

-CS: Yes, vitally important.
+It was vitally important therefore that it was modelled to me.
 That’s the first step.
 But the second step is to make a decision.
-To get to the point where you say, “Okay, enough is enough.
+To get to the point where you say, ‘Okay, enough is enough.
 I want rid of these symptoms.
 I want rid of the trauma.
 I want rid of the abuse.
-So I need to stop abusing myself.”
+So I need to stop abusing myself.’
 And I’d get to that point, where that’s what I wanted to do, but then I’d feel powerless.
 In would come this torrent of abuse towards myself, and I would just crumple underneath it.

 So I had to start small.
 I had to start by just noticing it, at first.
 Just realising that that was what was going on.
 Then distracting myself from it.
 So not starting on a great rant about myself, and sitting for hours hating myself, or self-harming in order to punish myself.
 But just trying to do something else instead.
 So rather than being part of the gang that is bullying the defenceless kid, it was like I had to decide to walk away.
 I had to decide not to throw a punch.
 And then gradually, over time – I guess I just got more and more outraged that there was this defenceless kid (that was me) being beaten up all the time.
 And my sense of injustice, and the need to put right what was wrong, came to the fore.
 And I started defending that kid.
 I started saying no to the bullies.
 I changed my posture from slumped, defeated, passive submission.
 I straightened my shoulders.
 I lengthened my spine.
 I squared my jaw.
 And I started saying ‘no’ to self-abuse.